 \section{An Even Larger Number}

-One can continue indefinitely playing this game: choose an arithmetic progression with an even more sparse distribution of primes; let $a_k$ be the sequence of reciprocals of those primes, then estimate the point at which the sum of these reciprocals exceeds $2 \pi$, so that equation \eqref{E:eqn1} holds for more and more values of $N$ before it fails.
+One can continue indefinitely playing this game: choose an arithmetic progression that has an even more sparse distribution of primes: Let $a_k$ be the sequence of reciprocals of those primes, then estimate the point at which the sum of these reciprocals exceeds $2 \pi$, so that Equation \eqref{E:eqn1} holds for a larger value of $N$ before it fails.

 With that in mind, here is our final example.